 This application was initially created for a Coca-Cola executive team that travels one month a year visiting bottling and distribution plants in rural India and China– areas that are well-known for having limited internet connections.

-The app did launch on time, however results were hard to come by–as this was early in my UX career and the agency wasn't invested in user-centric feedback.
+The app was well-received by the primary client, however results were hard to come by–as this was early in my UX career and the agency wasn't invested in user-centric feedback, especially usability that involved testing executives.

 I was also very happy with the agile workflow of this project.
 I'd collaborated with Engineering on the framework and UI, and as we uncovered more detailed areas like authentication, onboarding and user settings, we moved quickly as a team to scope, spec and build.